KCL-BMEIS/OOP/week2B.md

 --

-The `using namespace` declaration can be problematic
+The `using namespace` directive can be problematic
 - the general recommendation is to avoid its use
 - especially at *global scope*